 We released our third annual Environmental, Social, and Governance ("ESG") report, which details our efforts to accelerate the environmental sustainability of our customers' operations and to manage ESG risks and opportunities in our own operations.
-We strive to be a responsible corporate citizen, and we believe our ESG program provides us with a strategic roadmap to become a more sustainability frameworks and reporting Standards, including the sustainability Accounting Standards Board as well as select disclosures from the Global Reporting Initiative, the United Nations Sustainable Development Goals, and the Task Force on Climate-related Financial Disclosures ("TCFD").
-Our ESG efforts resulted in an increase in our MSCI, Inc. ("MSCI") rating position from A to a rating of AA in April 2022, maintaining our inclusion in the MSCI ESG LEGARES.
+We strive to be a responsible corporate citizen, and we believe our ESG program provides us with a strategic roadmap to become a more sustainable and resilient business.
+Our ESG report, which outlines our goals and the positive environmental impacts of our products, aligns to leading sustainability frameworks and reporting standards, including the Sustainability Accounting Standards Board as well as select disclosures from the Global Reporting Initiative, the United Nations Sustainable Development Goals, and the Task Force on Climate-related Financial Disclosures ("TCFD").
+Our ESG efforts resulted in an increase in our MSCI, Inc. ("MSCI") rating position from A to a rating of AA in April 2022, maintaining our inclusion in the MSCI ESG Leaders Indexes.